Skip to content

 just lint # Run ruff, mypy, pyvision, keep-sorted, and SDD validation

-just test # Fast parallel test run
+just test # Fast parallel test run, including PNG visual snapshots

 just test-slow # Slow pytest subset only

-just test-visual # ACE visual regression snapshots
+just test-visual # ACE PNG visual regression snapshots only

 just test-terminal-smoke # Optional real-terminal ACE smoke test